sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Address the Troops

 Your words inspire those under your command to fight without fear.
 You gain proficiency in Persuasion.
-If youíre already proficient in Persuasion, you instead gain an expertise die.
+If you√≠re already proficient in Persuasion, you instead gain an expertise die.

 In addition, if you spend 10 minutes giving an inspiring speech, each creature you choose with an Intelligence